Hair Loss Medication

 Dr Epameinondas Bonaros is an experienced hair restoration specialist heading a patient-centred clinic that not only treats hair loss, but helps you regain your confidence.

-Hair Loss Medications
+Hair Growth Medications

 Low-dose oral minoxidil is also an alternative to the topical solution in certain cases.